 The following configuration will execute the deployment eight times using a maximum of four agents at any one time:

 - Maximum number of agents =

-Use an agentless phase in a release definition to run tasks that do not require an agent, and execute entirely on the VSTS or TFS.
+Use an agentless phase in a build or release definition to run tasks that do not require an agent, and execute entirely on the VSTS or TFS.
 Only a few tasks, such as the Manual Intervention and Invoke REST API tasks, are supported in an agentless phase at present.
 The properties of an agentless phase are similar to those of the agent phase.